Now Open in Kyle and Lubbock, Texas!

 Once your car accident doctor has located the fracture and determined its type and severity, they will talk to you about treatment options to relieve your symptoms and allow the bone to heal.
 Your doctor will know exactly how to treat your car accident fracture so you can experience optimal healing.
 A broken bone may need to be reset, or you may need to wear a cast to keep the area immobilized while you heal.
 Some serious fractures may require surgery, after which you can follow up with your car accident doctor for recovery and rehabilitation.

-Do You Need To Get Checked For Broken Bones After A Car Accident?
+Should You Get Evaluated for Broken Bones After a Car Accident?

 If you experience any pain or discomfort after a car accident, you want to get checked out by a car accident doctor as soon as possible.
 Even if you don’t have any immediate symptoms, it doesn’t hurt to visit a doctor to confirm a clean bill of health.
 A general rule of thumb for car accidents is that if your car sustained any kind of damage, it’s likely that your body did, too.
 Don’t try to wait out a pesky headache or think that stiffness and soreness will go away on its own.
 Instead, visit a car accident doctor who has the knowledge and skills to diagnose and treat a wide variety of car accident injuries.